-Hostname (example: bladeserver1.example.com) IP address for network interface P1 P1 handles all traffic to and from the chassis.
+Hostname (example: appliance.domain.com) 1 - 60 characters long.
+The first character must be a letter.
+Allowed: letters, numbers, dashes, or periods.
+The name cannot end with a period.
+If this is a TRITON AP-WEB appliance and Content Gateway will be configured to perform Integrated Windows Authentication, the hostname cannot exceed 11 characters (excluding the domain name).
+For more information, see the section titled Integrated Windows Authentication in Content Gateway Manager Help.
+IP address for network interface P1 P1 handles all traffic to and from the chassis.
 After firstboot, the P2 network interface can be configured to handle egress traffic.
-See Network interface P2 , page 29.
-NOTE: Consider using sequential IP addresses for sequential blades in the chassis
+See Network interface P2 , page 28.
+NOTE: Consider using sequential IP addresses for sequential blades in the chassis Subnet mask for network interface P1 Default gateway for network interface P1 (IP address) VLAN ID (optional; can be configured in later in the CLI).
+VLAN deployment should be carefully planned in advance of deployment.
+Primary DNS server for P1 and all active network interfaces on the security blade (IP address)

-Subnet mask for network interface P1 Default gateway for network interface P1 (IP address) Primary DNS server for P1 and all active network interfaces on the Security Blade (IP address) Unified password (8 to 15 characters, at least 1 letter and 1 number) This password is used for this blade, and for the following: • Security blade command-line interface (CLI) If a Web security blade, Content Gateway manager Some sites use the same password for all blades.
-This choice is yours.
-If a Web security blade: Send usage statistics?
-Usage statistics from Web blade modules can optionally be sent to Websense servers, to help improve the accuracy of traffic management and categorization.
+Unified password.
+This password is used for this blade, and for: • Security blade command-line interface (CLI) • If a TRITON AP-WEB blade, the Content Gateway manager Some sites use the same password for all blades.
+The choice is yours.
+The password must be 8-15 characters.
+Include at least one of each of the following: • Uppercase character • Lowercase character • Number • Special character, such as ! # % & + / [] <=> Exclude all of the following: • The user name of any appliance service account (e.g., admin, root, websense-ts, audit) • Common appliance-related terms (e.g., appliance, filtering) • The name of TRITON services (e.g., PolicyBroker or NetworkAgent) • The device's hostname • The special characters: space \$ : ' \ " • Must not repeat the previous 3 passwords for the account.
+If a Web blade: Send usage statistics?
+Usage statistics from Web blade modules can optionally be sent to Forcepoint servers, to help improve the accuracy of traffic management and categorization.